langfuse/langfuse-docs/pages/cookbook/js_tracing_example_vercel_ai_sdk.md

 ![Trace in Langfuse UI](https://langfuse.com/images/cookbok/js_tracing_example_vercel_ai_sdk_trace.png)

-PS: As I run this notebook a couple of times while putting together this notebook, you can find a session replay of me asking the same question `What is love?` in this [session replay view](https://cloud.langfuse.com/project/cloramnkj0002jz088vzn1ja4/sessions/testSession) (I made it public).
+PS: As I ran this notebook a couple of times while putting together this notebook, you can find a session replay of me asking the same question `What is love?` in this [session replay view](https://cloud.langfuse.com/project/cloramnkj0002jz088vzn1ja4/sessions/testSession) (I made it public).

 ## Production Demo

-If you are curious, we use the Vercel AI SDK to power the public demo ([Docs Q&A Chatbot](https://langfuse.com/demo)).
+We also use the Vercel AI SDK to power the public demo ([Docs Q&A Chatbot](https://langfuse.com/demo)).
 It's open source, see the full backend route here: [`qa-chatbot.ts`](https://github.com/langfuse/langfuse-docs/blob/main/pages/api/qa-chatbot.ts).